GeorgeCJH/DSToolkitNL2SQL/NL2SQL/src/nl2sql/autogen_nl2sql/README.md

 ## Provided Notebooks & Scripts

-- `./Iteration 5 - Agentic Vector Based Text2SQL.ipynb` provides example of how to utilize the Agentic Vector Based Text2SQL approach to query the database.
+- `./Agentic Vector Based NL2SQL.ipynb` provides example of how to utilize the Agentic Vector Based NL2SQL approach to query the database.
 The query cache plugin will be enabled or disabled depending on the environmental parameters.

 ## Agents